BLOG

 If you haven't adapted to this behaviour – the rise of what John Lewis calls the 'master shopper' – you must.
 You need to be excelling at online engagement as well as offline.

 The best way to do this is by using a customer relationship management (CRM) tool that gives you a unified view of your customers, however they interact with you.
-There is an opportunity for differentiation and competitive advantage if you can master the art of omnichannel engagement.
+If you can master the art of omnichannel engagement, there's a big opportunity for you to set yourself apart and gain a competitive advantage.

-What tools do you use to increase engagement?
+What tools do we use to increase engagement?

-Are you using social media effectively to increase engagement?
+Are we using social media effectively to increase our engagement rates?

 A vast number of businesses are already using social media, some of which may be your competitors.
 And it isn't just consumer-facing companies – business-to-business (B2B) companies are in on the act as well.